talgball/lbr/README.md

 calculated last in 2019.
 Note that InvenSense does provide sdk's for driver development for more typical projects, but a lightweight python version was desired in this case.
 The device contains additional proprietary features for further onboard processing of the data streams to offload system cpu resources.
-Utilizing those capabilites requires a commercial releationship with InvenSense, and those were not implemented.
+Utilizing those capabilites requires a commercial releationship with InvenSense, and those were not implemented in this version.
-* __battery__ - A simple driver to map voltage readings from a 12 Volt, 35 Amp-Hour Absorbed Glass Mat (AGM) battery into a state of charge table and report the ongoing status to interested processes, via the ops manager in this case.
+* __battery__ - A simple driver to map voltage readings from a 12 Volt, 35 Amp-Hour Absorbed Glass Mat (AGM) battery into a state of charge table and report the ongoing status to interested processes.
 * __av__ - A wrapper package to access audio visual capabilities of a Raspberry Pi 3 GPU.
 This module is incomplete and not in significant use currently.
 * __mcu__ - For reference, the firmware source for the Parallax P8X32 MCU that is used to drive the range sensors is